rust-lang/nomicon/src/hrtb.md

 }
 ```

-If we try to naively desugar this code in the same way that we did in the
+If we try to naïvely desugar this code in the same way that we did in the
 lifetimes section, we run into some trouble:

 ```rust,ignore